astrolang/astro/README.md

 * Move to astro directory ➡ ```cd astro```.
 * Install necessary dependencies ➡ ```npm i```.
 * Run tests ➡ ```npm run test:compiler```.

-### What is Astro?
-Astro is a fun programming language designed for safe _high-performance applications_.
-It is essentially a statically-typed systems language that
-- encourages rapid prototyping,
-- features high-level abstractions with zero overhead,
-- ensures memory safety without a (tracing) Garbage Collector, and
-- supports data-race-free concurrency.

 ### <a name="tasks"></a> What are the important tasks to complete?
 - [x] ~Improve project structure~